Skip to content

 48. Percentage of FFB supply (tonnes) from independent smallholders/outgrowers/third-party FFB suppliers that is RSPO-certified?

-0% - The company reports the percentage of FFB supply (tonnes) from independent smallholders/outgrowers/third-party FFB suppliers that is RSPO-certified is 0% as per RSPO ACOP 2021.
+0% - The company reports the percentage of FFB supply (tonnes) from independent smallholders/out-growers/third-party FFB suppliers that are RSPO-certified in its RSPO ACOP 2023 as zero.

 • P